vishalinfo6420/Customer-Churn-Prediction-System/README.md

 # Customer Churn Prediction System

 ## Overview

-Customer Churn Prediction System is a Machine Learning project developed to identify customers who are likely to leave a company's services.
+The Customer Churn Prediction System is a Machine Learning project developed to identify customers who are likely to leave a company's services.
 The project uses customer demographic and service-related information to predict churn and help businesses improve customer retention strategies.

 ## Features